kelkarnandan/revolut_money_transfer/README.md

 Post clone, build the project.
 This project contains embeded tomcat for local testing.
 Also war is generated which can be deployed to server.
 ```
 mvn clean install
-mvn tomcat7:run <!-- only for local embeded tomcat server-->
+mvn tomcat7:run <!-- only for local embeded tomcat server with port 8091-->
 ```
 Assuming local run, the api will run on port 8091 configured in pom.xml <build> section